 The mass of the unladen vehicle, with its fuel tank(s) filled to at least 90 per cent of its or their capacity/ies, including the mass of the driver, of 100% liquids, fitted with the standard equipment in accordance with the manufacturer's specifications and, when they are fitted, the mass of the bodywork, the cabin, the coupling and the spare wheel(s) as well as the tools;

+"Mass in running order" means the nominal mass of a vehicle as determined by the following criteria:

+Sum of unladen vehicle mass and driver’s mass.
+The driver’s mass is applied in accordance with paragraph 6.1. below.

+In the case of category 1-2 vehicles, additional crewmembers for which seating positions are provided shall be included, their mass being equal to, and incorporated in the same way as, that of the driver.

 (b) In the case of a towing vehicle designed to be coupled to a trailer: